asb2111/greta_website/content/sleep.md

 ---
 title: "Sleep Coaching"
-description: "Sleep Coaching"
+description: "Raleigh Durham Chapel Hill North Carolina Sleep Consultant Pediatric Dietitian Nutritionist"
 layout: simple
 keywords:
+- "nutrition"
-- sleep
+- "counseling"
-- coaching
+- "dietitian"
-- coach
+- "nutritionist"
-- consultant
+- "sleep"
-- consulting
+- "coach"
-- child
+- "consultant"
-- children
+- "child"
-- pediatric
+- "pediatric"
-- chapel hill
+- "chapel hill"
-- raleigh
+- "raleigh"
-- durham
+- "durham"
-- north carolina
+- "north carolina"
 ---
 As a pediatric registered dietitian-nutritionist with over 10 years of experience, I’ve always advocated for quality sleep for the families I work with.
 Then in 2019 when my twins were born, I came to know first-hand just how challenging it can be to get a good night’s rest.